 The vet is talking again.
 Again with the intensity.
 Going into this, my assumption about bigfoot hunters was probably that they were pretty normal people who just happened to have a weird hobby.
 This guy is disabusing me of that notion.
-He's like the guy in a horror movie who is very passionate about something monster related and so gets everyone killed, except that he looks like a Bee Gee.
+He's like the guy in a horror movie who is very passionate about something monster related and gets everyone killed.
+The only difference is that except he looks like a Bee Gee.

 And now we're looking at monkeys.
 Because of course we are.